Career & Finances | Hospitals | Leadership

 LPNs and LVNs are direct collaborators with RNs.
 For example, they will commonly assist patients with repositioning, showering, dressing or changing wounds, and various other hands-on forms of care.

-Although the requirements needed to fulfill this position can vary from state to state, in most cases, one will need to earn a diploma in practical nursing, which normally takes about a year to complete.
+Although the requirements needed to fulfill this position can vary from state to state, in most cases, you’ll need to earn a diploma in practical nursing, which normally takes about a year to complete.

 nurse practitioncer with pediatric patient